-The United States government, which played a central role in the creation and launch of UNFPA in 1969, has been an active member of UNFPA’s executive board for more than 50 years.
-The U.S. supports UNFPA’s work on improving the health of women and their families, including reducing maternal and child mortality; addressing gender-based violence and harmful practices like child marriage and female genital mutilation; preventing HIV/AIDs; and reducing poverty.
-It also works with UNFPA to increase access to health services for women and adolescent girls in crisis settings, including safe childbirth, emergency obstetric care and prenatal and postnatal services.
-In the face of emergent challenges, the U.S. remains committed to UNFPA’s COVID-19 response as well as efforts to address global climate change.
+The United States Government, which played a central role in the creation and launch of UNFPA in 1969, has been an active member of UNFPA’s Executive Board for more than 50 years.
+The United States supports UNFPA’s work on ending preventable maternal death, ending the unmet need for family planning and ending gender-based violence and other harmful practices.
+In the face of emergent challenges, the United States remains committed to UNFPA, including the agency’s COVID-19 response and efforts to address global climate change.

 Contributions Since 2014

 The bar chart reflects overall core and non-core revenue recognized in a given year.
 Most contributions are received in national currencies.
 Fluctuations of exchange rates can impact US dollar equivalents.

 The pie chart represents overall core and non-core revenue recognized in a given year, with additional details for non-core funds.